What is an individual tax return (IR3)?

 Who needs to complete one?

-You need to complete an individual tax return at the end of the tax year if you received any income that we have not been told about.
+You need to complete an individual tax return at the end of the tax year if you received more than $200 (before tax) in income that we have not been told about.
 Commonly this includes income from:

 - rental property including Airbnb and Bookabach